Student contents insurance

 How much does student contents insurance cost?

-How much your student contents insurance costs will vary depending on where you live and how many big-ticket items you own.
+How much your student contents insurance costs will vary depending on a few factors including:

-But it’s worth knowing that 51% of our customers were quoted less than £62.56 for their contents home insurance in November, 2022.
+It’s worth knowing that 51% of our customers were quoted less than £64.00 for their annual contents home insurance in March 2024.

-How can I save money on student contents insurance?
+How can I save money on student insurance plans?

 There are a few ways you can cut the cost of your student contents insurance: